-On March 10, 2020, the amendments to Money Laundering and Terrorist Financing Prevention Act entered into force.
+On March 10, 2020, the amendments to Money Laundering and Terrorist Financing Prevention Act were ratified.
 Due to the changes, one of the main requirements for an Estonian company is to have a director/KYC/AML officer (a resident of Estonia) with a deep knowledge of all relevant requirements for an Estonian company with a cryptocurrency license and Estonian laws for identifying clients of a cryptocurrency project.

 The course is intended for:

 - management Board members of Estonian crypto companies;